 In a PharmacoMechanical Thrombectomy (PMT), Dr. Draughn inserts a catheter into the vein containing the clot.
 The catheter is passed through the vein until it reaches the clot.
 The catheter is then advanced through the clot until it emerges at the far end of the clot.
 A tiny balloon is then inflated at the far end, blocking that end of the vein below the clot.
 A second balloon is inflated at the top end above the clot.
 The clot is now blocked on each side of the vein.

 Inside the catheter is a high-pressure pulse-spraying device that delivers thrombolytic (clot dissolving) agent into the clotted area of the vein.
 This is then left in the vein for 30 minutes to penetrate and break down the clot.
 After 30 minutes, the catheter applies light suction and removes all of the pieces of the dissolved clot.
 It does this gently to not collapse the vein wall or remove too much blood.
 The balloons are then deflated and the catheter is removed.
 This ends the procedure, which takes just 20-30 minutes.

 Advantages of PMT

-- Only proven effective in clots in the upper thigh and pelvis
+- PMT has only been proven effective on clots in the upper thigh and pelvis.

-- Dissolving clots in the mid thigh or below does not reduce PTS
+- Dissolving clots in the mid-thigh or below does not reduce post-thrombotic syndrome.

-- Blood thinners will be required after the procedure for months and maybe permanently
+- Blood thinners will still be required after the procedure and maybe for the duration.

 Schedule a Consultation